 Teachers are the very first ones who never stop learning!
 Finding new sources of inspiration to innovate your teaching methods, however, is not always easy.
 With this article, we would like to offer you some tips and tricks to enrich one’s professional background.
-In the five videos below you will find several interesting ideas, from how to motivate your students to how to help them become more fluent in speaking a foreign language.
+We’ve selected five best videos for language teachers that will provide several interesting ideas, from how to motivate your students to how to help them become fluent in speaking a foreign language.

 At the same time, the application of technology and digital resources in the world of education has opened up new possibilities and a potentially infinite treasure trove of content in language teaching.
 But in our fast-paced modern society, it can become challenging to find the time, or motivation, to stay up-to-date on recent trends.